AngelicaGuimaraes/P1_magnolia_tree/README.md

 1. Home page Hero-Image was not staying on the right place after addding the Hero-Image Text.
  - Solution: Removed it as a background-image from the style.css and moved it to index.html.
 2. First colum of the Meditation Group Table shrinked after inserted the data.
- - Solution: Not yet solved.
-3. Text alignment in input fields were not correct and it differed between Safari and Chrome.
- - Solution: Corrected by adding text-alignment in style.css.
-4. Hero-Header image fades out in different resolutions and looks bad.
- - Solution: Created three versions of the Hero-Header image that changes depending on resolution.
+ - Solution: Adjusted the data inserted.
+3. Hero-Image were not taking 100% of the screen's width.
+ - Solution: Resized the images to a larger size.
-5. When tested in Lighthouse the website received a low score on performance, 73.
+4. When tested in Lighthouse the website received a low score on performance, 73.
 The reason for thas was that the images size were too big.
  - Solution: Resized all the images and score increased to 99.
-6. Poor performance on smaller screens.
+5. Poor performance on smaller screens.
 About Us and 2022 Events sections did not place them selfs properly.
  - Solution: Solved this by using media queries and now the elements are displayed as they should.
-7. Menu not properly aligned with header on small screens and it gets cropped and divided.
+6. Menu not properly aligned with header on small screens and it gets cropped and divided.
  - Solution: Added new values in the existing media queries.
-8. Menu still gets cropped on screens with resolutions below 320px.
+7. Menu still gets cropped on screens with resolutions below 320px.
 It looks good using Google DevTools but not on a physical device
  - Solution: Solved 20220325 - Removed from Unfixed bugs.
 Changed View Port Width on fonts in menu.
-9. Images in the 2022 Events section are slightly out of alignment on low resolution screens.
- - Solution: Solved 20220325 - Removed from Unfixed bugs.
-Changed View Port Width on fonts in menu.
-Changes to CSS under correct Media Query corrected this.

 Apart from these issues there have been several minor issues.
-The majority of these has been due to miss spelled tags, attributes and other misstakes.
-The first test in the W3C Validator pointed on 8 different things.
-6 of them were connected to the Iframe used to display the Map from Google in the Contact section.
-The errors were easily corrected.
+The majority of these has been due to miss spelled tags, attributes and other mistakes.

 ### Validator Testing